 • Wear Protective Clothing

-Avoiding skin exposure can save you a long hustle such as long-sleeved shirts, wide-brimmed hats, and sunglasses can protect your skin from harmful UV rays.
+Another way is to simply avoid exposure under sun, which can save you a lot hustle.
+This can be done by wearing long-sleeved shirts, or wide-brimmed hats on a beach day, and sometimes simple use of sunglasses can protect your skin from major harmful UV rays.

 • Seek Shade